Psiphon-Inc/psicash-lib-android/README.md

         // If true, the error probably resulted from programmer error.
         // Logging and reporting should be handled differently.
-        "internal": boolean; true iff error is 'internal' and probably unrecoverable }
+        "critical": boolean; true iff error is 'critical' and probably unrecoverable }

     "result": type varies; actual result of the call